xn--nding-jua/UltranetReceiver/Readme.md

 ## Overview
 This repository contains a FPGA-based receiver for audio-data based on Behringers Ultranet used in X32, P16-I, P16-M, Wing and more devices.
 Using a Arduino Vidor 4000 MKR FPGA-board with an Intel Cyclone 10LP, 16 Ultranet-Channels can be decoded.

-It is planned to use the FPGA to mix all 16 channels into a single L/R-Signal that will be converted to SP/DIF and then to analog audio.
-Using a cheap Behringer P16-I it will be possible to create a digital 16-channel mixer controlled by the SAMD21-microcontroller on the Vidor 4000.
+The FPGA allows volume-control and left/right-balancing of all 16 channels into a single L/R-Signal that will be converted to SP/DIF and then to analog audio.
+Using a Behringer P16-I or other Ultranet-devices, it is possible to create a digital 16-channel mixer controlled by the SAMD21-microcontroller on the Vidor 4000.

-**This project is right at the beginning (Alpha State) and is still under development.
-Feel free to support me!**

 ## What's done so far?
 * [x] FPGA-bitstream is included in Arduino-Sketch and will be uploaded to FPGA on each start via integrated SAMD21-controller